The Fast Break – Victoria

 Wind direction and strength anomalies for the last 30 days

-Map showing normal trade wind strength along the equator and a region of stronger westerly wind in the central and eastern Indian Ocean.
+Map showing enhanced easterly trade winds in the western Pacific and stronger westerly trade winds in the central and eastern Indian Ocean.

 (NCEP Operational climatology data: 1985–96, smoothed with 5-day running mean.)
 Source: NOAA.